Cyberbullying Statistics, Facts, and Trends (2021) with Charts

 Cyberbullying around the World

-Cyberbullying isn’t a problem solely in the United States.
+Cyberbullying isn’t just a problem solely in the United States.
 It’s actually a global issue.
-The top 3 countries where cyberbullying is the most prevalent are India, Brazil, and the United States, but this is a common occurrence everywhere.
-Social media cyberbullying statistics show that over 65% of parents around the world cite cyberbullying on social media as one of their greatest fears.
+The top 3 countries where cyberbullying is the most prevalent are India, Brazil, and the United States, but it is a common occurrence everywhere.
+Social media cyberbullying statistics show that over 65% of parents around the world cite cyberbullying on social media as one of their greatest worries.

-While many countries are trying to impose anti-bullying laws, an effective preventative measure still hasn’t been discovered, and residents of many countries aren’t satisfied with how bullying is being tackled.
+While many countries are trying to impose anti-bullying laws, an effective preventative measure still hasn’t been discovered, and residents of many countries aren’t satisfied with how bullying is being handled.

-On the bright side, cyberbullying awareness is at an all-time high, meaning that the governments around the world will have to take measures to prevent it.
+On the bright side, cyberbullying awareness is at an all-time high, meaning that governments around the world must take measures to prevent it.